-Hoover wrote Never Never, a 3-part novella series, with co-author Tarryn Fisher and published it in 2015.
-Never Never is the 3-part story about Charlize Wynwood and Silas Nash who have been best friends since they were little.
+Never Never is a story about Charlize Wynwood and Silas Nash who have been best friends since they were little.
 In love since they both turned 14, they’re now working to uncover the truth about why the flame suddenly went out without warning despite being so embedded in each other’s lives growing up.

 You can also buy Never Never: The Complete Series for $13.99 on the Kindle version.

 Colleen Hoover Slammed Series in Order

 The Slammed series in order includes: Slammed (2012), Point of Retreat (2012), This Girl (2013)